SKR301/Metric-Clock/docs.md

 import clock from 'metric-clock'
 ```
 ### 2. Using
-All of the functions in the package return a string value, which you can print with
+All of the functions in the package returns a string value, which you can print with
 ```js
 export default function App() {
 	return (